-- Upon enrollment families complete a questionnaire to identify if their child has received special education services or has been diagnosed as having a disability. - Once students are enrolled in the school, the Intervention Specialist communicates with families regarding students already receiving Special Education Services. - The staff implements existing IEPs and provides an appropriate education within the Least Restrictive Environment and as appropriate, meets with families to rewrite IEPs. - For all students, academic progress is monitored regularly and students who are not showing academic progress receive additional supports, such as in-school tutoring.
-If progress is not made through such supports the staff begins the pre-referral process, and the Intervention Specialist works closely with teachers to identify alternative strategies within the classroom to support that student. - The strategies are implemented in the classroom immediately.
-If the student does not show improvement, the school recommends an evaluation, and with parental consent will conduct an evaluation with an appropriately licensed professional. - When an evaluation indicates evidence of a disability and that special education services are appropriate, an IEP team including the parent(s), the Intervention Specialist, a regular education teacher, and the student (if age appropriate) develop an IEP for the student and agreed upon special education services are provided. - All IEPs are evaluated annually and revised as needed by the IEP team.
-All students receiving special education services are re-evaluated at least once every three years.

-• To the greatest extent possible, Columbus Collegiate serves all students within an inclusion program.
+- Upon enrollment, families complete a questionnaire to identify if their child has received special education services or has been diagnosed as having a disability. - Once students are enrolled in the school, the intervention specialist communicates with families regarding students already receiving special education services. - The staff implements existing IEPs and provides an appropriate education within the least restrictive environment and, as appropriate, meets with families to rewrite IEPs. - For all students, academic progress is monitored regularly.
+Students who are not showing academic progress receive additional supports, such as in-school tutoring.
+If progress is not made through such supports, the staff begins the pre-referral process, and the intervention specialist works closely with teachers to identify alternative strategies within the classroom to support that student. - The strategies are implemented in the classroom immediately.
+If the student does not show improvement, the school recommends an evaluation and, with parental consent, will conduct an evaluation with an appropriately licensed professional. - When an evaluation indicates evidence of a disability and suggests that special education services are appropriate, an IEP team-including the parent(s), the intervention specialist, a regular education teacher, and the student (if age appropriate)-develops an IEP for the student and agreed-upon special education services are provided. - All IEPs are evaluated annually and revised as needed by the IEP team.
+All students receiving special education services are re-evaluated at least once every three years. - To the greatest extent possible, Columbus Collegiate serves all students within an inclusion program.
 In cases where the needs of the student and the IEP require a different program, Columbus Collegiate meets those needs with existing or appropriately licensed contracted staff.